Why financial privacy matters

 The unbanked

-Access digital money without the gatekeeping of traditional banks or the permanent surveillance of a public blockchain.
+Access digital money without bank gatekeeping, card-network data harvesting, or the permanent record of a transparent blockchain.

 On-chain businesses

-Operate with the efficiency of a layer 1 without leaking your treasury balance, payroll, or vendor relationships to competitors.
+Operate directly on layer 1 without leaking your treasury balance, payroll, or vendor relationships to competitors.

 Donors and recipients